David Celermajer: Career

 In 2003 Celermajer was appointed the Clinical Director of the Heart Research Institute.
 He is the Scandrett Professor of Cardiology at the University of Sydney and Head of the Department of Cardiology at Royal Prince Alfred Hospital.
 He has authored over 680 publications with more than 80,000 citations and has received numerous national and international awards for his contributions to cardiology and clinical research.

 Research

 In 1996 Celermajer published a study showing that exposure to secondhand smoke was associated with "dose-related impairment of endothelium-dependent dilatation" in the arteries of healthy young adults.
 Celermajer's current research focuses on congenital heart disease, atherosclerosis, and pulmonary vascular disease, spanning basic, clinical, and public health domains.
 He led the creation of the world's largest national congenital heart disease registry, has co-authored national and international guidelines, and has contributed to several medical innovations, including novel heart failure devices.
-His work has significantly influenced clinical practice and health policy in cardiovascular medicine, wordwide.
+His work has significantly influenced clinical practice and health policy in cardiovascular medicine, worldwide.